Parliamentary Terms and Sessions

 The term, or duration, of State Parliament is part of a constitutional process controlled by law and conventions (past practice).
 The State Governor issues a proclamation upon the advice of the State Premier and has the authority under section 12(2) of the State Constitution Act to dissolve the House of Assembly for a general election.
 There is no power to dissolve the Legislative Council.

-By special proclamation, the Governor dissolves a Parliament and at the same time sets dates for the issuing and return of writs, which are the written commands for the election of a new Parliament.
+By special proclamation, the Governor prorogues Parliament and dissolves the House of Assembly.
+At the same time the Governor sets dates for the issuing and return of writs, which are the written commands for the election of a new Parliament.
 After an election is held and a result is obtained, the Chief Electoral Officer returns the writs.
 The formal length of a Tasmanian Parliament runs from the return of these writs to its dissolution, not election day to election day.
-However it is often not possible for Parliament to meet immediately so the Constitution sets limits on the first meeting of the new Parliament: it must meet within 90 days or a maximum of 120 days after an election.
+However it is often not possible for Parliament to meet immediately so the Constitution sets limits on the first meeting of the new Parliament: it must meet within 90 days or, if proclaimed by the Governor,a maximum of 120 days after an election.

 OPENING OF PARLIAMENT